-First of all, by integrating curation and UGC to your environment you guarantee the continuity of your employees’ learning process.
+You guarantee the continuity of your employees’ learning process.

-They can, for example, complement formal training with articles, tutorials, podcasts, webinars, white papers…
+They can, for example, complement formal training with articles, tutorials or other formats.

 There are two main approaches to content curation.

-What is my goal in integrating curation?
+- What is my goal in integrating curation?

-How do I integrate User Generated Content (UGC)?
+- How do I integrate User Generated Content (UGC)?

-How will I measure the quality of contributions?
+- How will I measure the quality of contributions?